amper5and/node-google-voice/readme.md

     * `sheduledEvent` (Object) is the event object from `voiceClient.schedule` corresponding to the scheduled event.
    This callback is called after the event has been succesfully SCHEDULED.

 NOTE: If the date & time of an event is before the current system time, the event will not be scheduled.
 The scheduling request will fail silently.
+(I plan to change this soon so that the `schedulingCallback` will be notified of a failed scheduling request.)

 NOTE: Only one event can be scheduled for a particular time, regardless of event type.
 If the date & time of an event you are trying to add to the schedule matches the date & time of another event already on the schedule, the new event will silently replace the old event.
 The old event will be unscheduled.